CollinHeist/TitleCardMaker/docs/getting_started/creating_cards.md

 criteria.

 11. Back within TCM, go to the "Episode Data" tab and change the card type of Season 2 Episode 1 to something else.
-Save this change by clicking the Save icon in the left-most column.
+Save this change by clicking the
+:material-content-save: Save icon in the left-most column.

 12. Click the `Create Title Cards` again, and TCM should inform you that it is creating 1 card and deleting 1 card.
 Looking at the file, this Card is now made